Portrait of Rauf Aliev

 We use this tool to end-to-end test all our services and integration flows.
 Whenever we make changes to a software system, we need to ensure that they do not break what was already working.

 As the architect and lead developer, I designed and developed it from the ground up, so, of course, I am very proud of my brainchild.
-But the field cannot be well seen from within the field.
+But the field cannot be seen well from within the field.
 You know, reinventing wheels is not always bad.
 When you build something on your own, you are in full control over what is being built, what its purpose will be, and when it is finally conceived and executed as you wish.
-It has been two years since I have encountered any alternative to our solution.
+It has been two years since I encountered any alternative to our solution.

 Technically, the tool has nothing to do with SAP Commerce; it’s for testing.
 However, our entire team, which uses this tool daily, is focused mainly on SAP Commerce development.
 And the tool is tailored to be used with SAP Commerce.

-While the client (for whose benefit the tool is being used) has authorized me to share high-level details, I cannot disclose names or code.
+While the client, for whose benefit the tool is being used, has authorized me to share high-level details, I cannot disclose names or code.
 In spite of this, the conceptual view should be useful on its own and might become a good foundation for your own solution.

 What To Test?

-We needed a tool both for automated and exploratory testing.
+We needed a tool for both automated and exploratory testing.

-One of such components is SAP Commerce.
+One such component is SAP Commerce.

 Complications